How does Jungle Scout estimate sales for a product's variations?

 This is a great question, since variations can be a little tricky!
 When a product has variations, there are actually two ways Jungle Scout estimates their sales and revenue.

-1) For those products whose variations have their own Best Seller Rank (BSR), then we estimate that item's sales independently of the other variations' sales.
+1) For those products whose variations have their own Best Seller Rank (BSR), then we estimate that item's sales independently of the other variations' sales (to see those variations, click on the down arrow to the left of the product's name):

 2) For those products whose variations all have the same BSR, and because Amazon gives no indication of how those items sell differently from one another, then Jungle Scout divides the sales and revenue by the number of the product's variations.